Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: : Embedding-Aligned CATE Estimation

 where $\tilde{\mu}^s_a$ are the population-level outcome functions operating on the embedding $\bh \in \R^d$. \end{assumption}

-This is the direct analogue of the outcome-shift assumption in the original \ROSCAR{} framework \citep{asiaee2023doublecalibration}, but stated in the embedding space rather than the covariate space.
-It allows outcome means and CATEs to differ arbitrarily between the RCT and OS; the discrepancy is modeled and estimated from RCT data.
+{This is the embedding-space analogue} of the outcome-shift assumption in the \ROSCAR{} framework \citep{asiaee2025improving}.
+Outcome means and CATEs {may still differ arbitrarily in the embedding space} between the RCT and OS; the discrepancy is modeled and estimated from RCT data.

 \begin{assumption}[Alignment quality] The alignment error between the two encoders, measured on the RCT distribution, is bounded:

 where $\bX^{o,*} = (\bZ, \bV^*)$ with $\bV^*$ denoting the (unobserved) value that $\bV$ would take for an RCT unit.
 Furthermore, the outcome model $\tilde{\mu}^o_a$ is $L_\mu$-Lipschitz in its argument and the discrepancy $\delta_a$ is $L_\delta$-Lipschitz. \end{assumption}